Woodyard Crane Operator Resume Examples & Templates

 3. How to format and design a Woodyard Crane Operator resume

-Choose simple, ATS-safe fonts like Calibri or Arial.
-Set body text at 10–12pt and headers at 14–16pt.
-Keep consistent line spacing and 0.4–0.6 inch margins so your content breathes.
+Use readable fonts like Calibri, Arial, or Georgia.
+Set body text to 10–12pt and headers to 14–16pt.
+Keep line spacing at 1.0–1.15 and add space between sections so your document breathes.

-Structure sections with clear headings: Contact, Summary, Certifications, Experience, Skills, Training, and Safety Record.
-Put crane type, load charts, and certifications near the top of the Experience or Certifications section so they’re easy to find.
+Structure your sections with clear headings.
+Use: Contact, Summary, Certifications, Experience, Skills, Training, and Safety Records.
+Put certifications like NCCCO or signalperson right near the top.

 Well formatted example